Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software: Introduction

-To this end, we conduct an experimental study on Java-based open-source systems.
-We collect a dataset of 65 real performance-improving changes from four large and performance-sensitive Java projects.
-We develop an automated end-to-end pipeline that tasks two commercial LLMs (OpenAI o4-mini\footnote{ \url{https://openai.com/index/introducing-o3-and-o4-mini}} and Gemini 2.5 Pro\footnote{ \url{https://deepmind.google/models/gemini/pro/}}) with optimizing the original code.
-This pipeline includes an error-feedback-driven repair loop to handle incorrect generation.
-We compare the LLM-generated code to both the original and the developer-improved versions, using developer-provided performance microbenchmarks written using the Java Microbenchmark Harness\footnote{\url{https://github.com/openjdk/jmh} } (JMH) to assess the performance of each version of the code.
+To address this gap, we conducted an empirical study on LLM-driven optimization in large-scale open-source Java systems.
+We collected a dataset of 65 real performance-improving changes from four performance-sensitive Java projects.
+We developed an automated pipeline that tasks a set of LLMs with optimizing the original code.
+We test commercial models (OpenAI o4-mini\footnote{ \url{https://openai.com/index/introducing-o3-and-o4-mini}} and Gemini 2.5 Pro\footnote{ \url{https://deepmind.google/models/gemini/pro/}}), as well as open-weight and reasoning models (DeepSeek-V3.2\footnote{ \url{https://api-docs.deepseek.com/news/news251201}}, DeepSeek-R1-0528\footnote{ \url{https://api-docs.deepseek.com/news/news250528}}).
+We compared the LLM-generated code to both the original and the developer-improved versions of the code using developer-provided performance microbenchmarks written using the Java Microbenchmark Harness\footnote{\url{https://github.com/openjdk/jmh} } (JMH) to assess the performance of each version of the code.
 Our study answers the following research questions:

 \begin{summary}